obordeau/StudyAbroadGuide/USERSTORIES.md

 ## Student life: Food

-**User Story**: As a general user, I can utilize the study abroad app as a reliable source for food spots.
+**User Story**: AS A general user, I WANT TO know what good food is around SO THAT I can utilize the study abroad app as a reliable resource for food spots.

 **Acceptance Criteria**:
 - User can navigate to the food section